kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 through an updated apiserver will appear as single-stack Services, with `spec.ipFamilies` set to the cluster's default service address family.

-##### Creating a New Single Stack Service
+##### Creating a New Single-Stack Service

-Users who want to create a new single stack Service can create it using one of the following methods (in increasing specificity):
+Users who want to create a new single-stack Service can create it using one of the following methods (in increasing specificity):
 1. Do not set `spec.preferDualStack`, `spec.ipFamilies`, or `spec.clusterIPs`
    fields.
 The apiserver will default `spec.preferDualStack` to `false`, will